unity-sXR/sXR/Readme.md

 [Vive Pro Eye Setup](https://github.com/unity-sXR/sXR/wiki/Vive-Pro-Eye-Setup)

 # Features
-Autosave - Enabled by default, can be turned off in the sXR tab of the toolbar.
+**Autosave** - Enabled by default, can be turned off in the sXR tab of the toolbar.
 Automatically saves the scene when "Play" is pressed.
 Be sure to use "File->Save As" to name your scene or it will ask where you want to save.

-Automatic VR - Enabled by default, can be turned off in the sXR tab of the toolbar.
+**Automatic VR** - Enabled by default, can be turned off in the sXR tab of the toolbar.
 Automatically switches between moving the camera with keyboard controls (arrow keys/WASD) or with HMD tracking.

-Safety Wall - Enabled by default, can be turned off in the sXR tab of the toolbar.
+**Safety Wall** - Enabled by default, can be turned off in the sXR tab of the toolbar.
 Sometimes we don't want participants to see the wireframe boundary of SteamVR and need a bit more control over where the HMD will stop you.
 Declare the size of your space in the sXR tab and a "Stop" message will appear when the headset reaches the border.
 Do not rely solely on this feature since HMD tracking can be unstable.
 Always have participants walk carefully when they're wearing a headset.

+**Automatic position/eye-tracker recording** - Using 'sxr.StartRecordingCameraPos()' or 'sxr.StartRecordingEyeTrackerInfo()' will enable automatic recording of the position/eye-tracker info at the frequency you specify in the sXR tab of the toolbar.
+Synchronizes eye-tracker and position information allowing for the scene to be replayed with the participant's gaze highlighted

 # Commands List